AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::tip

-- **Use Astar Native account to send tokens to exchanges who support Astar Network**
+- **Use Astar Native account to send tokens to exchanges that support Astar Network**
-- **Use Astar EVM account to send tokens to exchanges who support Astar EVM**
+- **Use Astar EVM account to send tokens to exchanges that support Astar EVM**

 :::